sap218/hugo-test/content/posts/masters-dissertation.md

 I filtered the data to have at least a quality score of 12 and read-length of 2500: 89 reads.
 We decided to use `Blast2Go` to do a final run and look into the genes.
 The output for Acidobacteria was annotated with the [Gene Ontology](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-S5-S2 "Gene Ontology"), however, due to lack of time I didn't have time to explore the results.

-**`acidoseq`** was packaged up and available on [GitHub](https://github.com/sap218/acidoseq "acidoseq git repository").

-For the next two weeks the time was mostly focused on writing up my dissertation.
+For the final two weeks the time was mostly focused on writing up my dissertation.

 ## Week 12
 During my final meeting, Amanda and I discussed corrections, and she provided great feedback.
 Three days later, I submitted!

 ## Wrapping-up

+The tool I developed, **`acidoseq`**, was packaged up and made available on [GitHub](https://github.com/sap218/acidoseq "acidoseq git repository").

 My Masters is complete and it feels great!
 The [dissertation](https://github.com/sap218/misc/blob/master/postgraduate_dissertation.pdf "masters dissertation") is available to read and includes more information!
-A fun read about `acidoseq` is also available via a [pre-print](https://github.com/sap218/misc/blob/master/acidoseq.pdf "acidoseq preprint"), which I unfortunately didn't get round to submitting to `bioRxiv`.
+A [summarised version](https://github.com/sap218/misc/blob/master/acidoseq.pdf "acidoseq preprint") is also availale (the aim was to publish, which unfortunately we didn't find the time to complete).

-I had such fun with this project that I made a Twitter bot, [`acidobot`](https://twitter.com/acido_bot "discontinued acidobot twitter bot") that dispenses facts about Acidobacteria once a day! ***discontinued***
+I had such fun with this project that I made a Twitter bot, [`acidobot`](https://twitter.com/acido_bot "discontinued acidobot twitter bot"), that dispenses facts about Acidobacteria once a day! ***discontinued***

-**I would like to thank** my supervisor [Amanda](https://twitter.com/afcaber "Amanda's Twitter") for the supervision and allowing for a fun project and [Arwyn Edwards](https://twitter.com/arwynedwards "Arwyn's Twitter") and team for the intellectual engagement and access to data.
+**I would like to thank** my supervisor [Amanda](https://twitter.com/afcaber "Amanda's Twitter") for providing such a fun research experience and [Arwyn Edwards](https://twitter.com/arwynedwards "Arwyn's Twitter") and team for the intellectual engagement and access to data.

 After submission, I only had 4 days until the start of my PhD.
-Then almost a year after submitting...I had my Masters graduation!
+Almost a year after submitting my Masters dissertation...I had my Masters graduation!

 {{< figure src="/aberystwyth/msc_graduation.jpg" width=400 alt="me at my masters graduation" >}}